 Liver Disease in Men

-The liver is the second largest one in your body, weighing in at around 3 pounds.
+The liver is the second largest organ in your body, weighing in at around 3 pounds.
 It performs many important functions, including processing food and drink into energy and nutrients and filtering out harmful substances from your blood.

 Common Types of Liver Disease

 - Nonalcoholic fatty liver disease

 Common Symptoms of Liver Disease

 - Jaundice or yellowing of the eyes and skin

 - Dark urine